 Learning through play

-Having the opportunity to connect education with games and joyful activities, we have decided to launch a partnership scheme with an NGO operating in Mozambique, that would regularly hold seminars in the youth centre together with Maputo-skate that will follow with a skateboard lecture.
+Having the opportunity to connect education with games and joyful activities, we have decided to launch a partnership scheme with an NGO operating in Mozambique, that would regularly hold seminars in the youth centre together with Skate-aid and ASM that will follow with a skateboard lectures.

 We have not yet made the agreement with a particular organization, but it is a hot topic in our current agenda.